markpmlim/ExploringSceneKit-OpenGL/Readme.md

 2) There is a free camera which allows the programmer to interact manually with SCNNodes.
 Zooming in/out is relatively easy.
 The camera is moved around to view the scene by just simply dragging the mouse on the Macintosh.

-3) Multiple lights and cameras can be added to the scene.
+3) Multiple cameras can be added to the scene.

 4) The same window can support 2 or more instances of SCNView.